W v Registrar of Marriages

-W v Registrar of Marriages [2013] HKCFA 39; FACV 4/2012 (W訴婚姻登記官) is a landmark court case for LGBT rights in Hong Kong.
+W v Registrar of Marriages [2013] HKCFA 39; FACV 4/2012 (W訴婚姻登記官) is a landmark court case for LGBTQ rights in Hong Kong.
 In a 4:1 decision, the Court of Final Appeal gave transgender people the right to marry as their affirmed gender rather than their assigned gender (referred to in the decision as 'biological sex') at birth.

 Background

 The applicant of the case was only identified as W and assigned male at birth.
 However, W was subsequently diagnosed with gender dysphoria.
 W started receiving medical treatments since 2005.
 After having successfully undergone sex reassignment surgery in 2008, she was issued with a new identity card and a passport reflecting her sex as female.
 In November 2008, W hired a lawyer to confirm with the Registry of Marriages whether or not she could marry her boyfriend.
 W was denied.

 The Registrar denied W to marry her boyfriend because her assigned sex was recorded as male on her birth certificate.
 Hong Kong does not allow same sex marriage.
 The Government contended it only accepted one's sex as originally assigned on the birth certificate for marriages purposes, regardless of one's current identity card or passport.

 Subsequently, W believed the Registrar's refusal had violated her constitutional right to marry as well as her right to privacy and brought the case to court for judicial review.
 In the Court of First Instance, Justice Andrew Cheung (as Cheung PJ then was) upheld the Registrar's decision, and the Court of Appeal dismissed an appeal; thus W appealed her case to the Court of Final Appeal.
 On 13 May 2013, the Court of Final Appeal overturned the Register's decision and held that W could marry her boyfriend.
 The Court of Final Appeal, however, issued a stay to put the decision of letting W to marry her boyfriend on hold for a year to allow time for the Government to amend the law.